wbcomdesigns/wbcom-demo-installer/readme.txt

 == Installation ==

-For development purposes only, not for live sites.
+It is for development purposes only, not for live sites.

 == Frequently Asked Questions ==